iDataVisualizationLab/VAST2019mc3/README.md

 community experiencing outside the realm of the first two questions?
 Show decision makers summary information and relevant/characteristic examples.
 Limit your response to 800 words and 8 images

-4. **Task 4** [T4] - The data for this challenge can be analyzed either as a static collection or as a dynamic stream of data, as it would occur in a real emergency.
+4. **Task 4** [T4] - The data for this challenge can be analyzed either as a static collection or as a dynamic stream of data", "as it would occur in a real emergency.
 Describe how you analyzed the data - as a static collection or a stream.
 How do you think this choice affected your analysis?
 Limit your response to 200 words and 3 images.

 ___